urql-graphql/urql/docs/advanced/auto-populate-mutations.md

 ### Using aliases

 If you find yourself using multiple queries with variables, it may be necessary to [use aliases](https://graphql.org/learn/queries/#aliases) in order to allow merging of queries.

+> **Note:** This caveat may change in the future or this restriction may be lifted.

 **Invalid usage**